jonathanreveille/Project5_OC/DocDrivenDev.md

 - function fill_product(self): This method is to create all objects in database.

-- create_object_by_category(self):
-This module is to create all the different categories that we will need for our application.
+- function create_object_by_category(self): This module is to create all the different categories that we will need for our application.